EverWinter23/skynet/README.md

 All Done?
 Now, we're ready.
 Just execute the following command.

     $ python main.py --run-with [SERVICE]
-    # If you wan't to stop it, cntrl + c, will add another way to do that later.
+    # If you want to stop it, hit cntrl + c, will add another way to do that later.